Best Indian Restaurants in Melbourne 2022

 A highlight at Mukka is the Spicy Lamb Chops!
 These pack a real punch with flavours exploding in the mouth!
 I was told by friends that this is a must try dish at Mukka and they were right!
 Marinated overnight its hard to imagine these could display any more flavour.

 Prateek Dhawan is from Northern India and with his brother Aditya, has injected authenticity and passion to represent Indian flavours well without compromise in Melbourne.
 As The World Loves Melbourne has visited India three times, we are on the search for the high notes of Indian cuisine we experienced in northern India.
 Points of difference here?
 Street food at its best.
 Flair.
 Passion.
 Vibe.
 Great sauces.
 Great spices.
 Variety of dishes from across India.

-Haldi Indian restaurant in trendy Puckle Street in Moonee Ponds is serving up some of the best Indian food in Melbourne.
+Haldi Indian restaurant is serving up some of the best Indian food in Melbourne.
 Creamy spicy fragrant curries are made from scratch.
 Sauces are authentic and diverse, and are not mixed together from one dish to another (like many Indian restaurants).
 In fact each dish is created from scratch in its own pan.
 Top chefs with excellent pedigrees grace the kitchen and we believe this restaurant stacks up against the best.

 Paneer Nuggets featuring a Golden paneer sandwich complete with Tokyo onion rings, captures the imagination and the taste buds.
 Served with chana and tomato sauce it is a fun and playful dish with modern interpretation but all the flavours of paneer are there.

 Tawa Murgh hit the high notes featuring Tawa grilled chicken breast with herb flavour, stuffed mince lamb, roasted to perfection.
 This is a generous portion for an entree.